Camair-Co: Ownership

 Camair-Co, with a capital of 100 million CFA francs, was created by Presidential Decree No. 2006/293 of 11 September 2006 with the State of Cameroon as the sole shareholder.

 Business trends

 Camair-Co has been loss-making since its creation.
 Financial and other trends for Camair-Co (for years ending 31 December) are:

 Destinations

-As of March 2018, Camair-Co offers scheduled flights to the following destinations:
+As of December 2024, Camair-Co offers scheduled flights to the following destinations:

+Interline agreements

+Camair-Co currently has a Interline agreement with Hahn Air.

 Fleet

+Current fleet

+As of August 2025, Camair-Co operates the following aircraft:

+Former fleet

-The Camair-Co fleet consists of the following aircraft (as of August 2019):
+Camair-Co previously operated the following aircraft:

-As of January 2022, the two B737-700s, registration TJ-QCA and TJ-QCB are parked outside the Ethiopian Airlines maintenance facilities at Bole International Airport, Addis Abbeba, Ethiopia.
-The B767-300 is parked at the apron, and is missing the right engine.

-The airline is also operating at least one Embraer 145, registration TJ-KMM, which apparently belongs to Cronos Airlines of Equatorial Guinea.